 A frame drum used in many styles of Brazilian Music is the Tamborim.
 This instrument is beaten with a wooden stick or fingers to create sound.

-Traditional Brazilian music instruments are very diverse and are inspired by many other cultures.
-These were just some of the popular Brazilian Music Instruments; if you know any other instruments from Brazil, feel free to let us know!!
+As you can see, Brazilian music instruments are very diverse and are inspired by many other cultures.
+These were just some of the popular Traditional Brazilian Music Instruments; if you know any other instruments from Brazil, feel free to let us know!!

 The Jam Addict team is a revolving door of writers who care about music, its effects on culture, and giving aspiring artists tools and knowledge to be inspired and keep on creating.